YingnanMa/Background_Subtraction_with_a_Freely_Moving_Camera/README.md

-# Background_Subtraction_with_a_Freely_Moving_Camera
+# Background Subtraction Based on Principal Motion for a Freely Moving Camera
 Publication: ICSM 2019.

-If you want to use the source code, please contact Yingnan Ma / Guanfang Dong.
+If you want to use the source code, please cite: Ma, Y., Dong, G., Zhao, C., Basu, A., & Wu, Z. (2019, December).
+Background Subtraction Based on Principal Motion for a Freely Moving Camera.
+In International Conference on Smart Multimedia (pp. 67-78).
+Springer, Cham..

 Email: ma4@ualberta.ca / guanfang@ualberta.ca.